 Acorn is the first ever cryptocurrency mining accelerator card.
-By using a best-in-class Xilinx FPGA chip in an M.2 slot, Acorn offloads and performs the least GPU efficient parts of cryptocurrency mining.
+By using a best-in-class FPGA chip in an M.2 slot, Acorn offloads and performs the least GPU efficient parts of cryptocurrency mining.

 - What is Acorn?